Dave-team/Knowledge-base/Health/Mindfullness.md

 - To be more present / in the moment day to day, especially during conversions
 - To increase concentration and focus for longer
 - To be more effective in my thoughts about work and to realize in better fashion what the right thing to do is

+## Naval meditation
+- Each morning, give you yourself a break from life for one hour
+- Sit somewhere comfortably and shut your eyes for one hour
+- Thoughts will come.
+Don’t resist them and don’t work with them.
+Just observe them - whatever happens, happens.
+Don't put effort into it, don't put effort against it - just surrended in the moment.
+Meditation is not going through thoughts but rather letting thoughts go through you.
+- What will happen is that all of your life will eventually fly you by and you will have given most things a place in your mind.If you do 60 days 60 minutes meditation, eventually you should reach inbox 0 in your mind.
+This is when you no longer have any ‘issues’ to deal with in your mind.

 ## Process
 - Sit on floor/chair/cushion with muscles relaxed and back straight